What to Expect When Buying a High-Mileage Car

 If you don't spot any red flags while giving the car the once-over, it’s time for a test drive.
 Losing focus during that drive can be easy—you're getting used to how the new car feels, you might be on unfamiliar roads, or you could be distracted by a car salesperson riding shotgun—but you should still be looking for possible issues while driving.
 Listen for any concerning rattles, squeals, or squeaks, and be sure to ask your mechanic to investigate them when you get your pre-purchase inspection.

 Factoring all potential services and repairs into the true cost of ownership makes sense with a high-mileage vehicle.
-The manufacturer's warranty will likely be expired, so you'll have to pay for everything out of pocket, unless you buy an extended warranty.
+The manufacturer's warranty will likely have expired, so you'll have to pay for everything out of pocket, unless you buy an extended warranty or get a certified pre-owned (CPO) car with its own warranty.

 The Bottom Line